janis-commerce/api-test/README.md

 - **request.data** *object*
 Optional data that the API will received.

+- **request.endpoint** *string*
+Optional endpoint that the execution has to use for that specific rule.

 - **request.pathParameters** *object*
 Optional pathParameters that the API will received.